jmtalarn/docs/source/index.html.md

 $ curl https://api.microlink.io/?url=https%3A%2F%2Fwww.reddit.com | grep "X-Cache"
 ```

+- The first time you query for a resource that not was previously served, we will create it.
+- The successive requests for the resource will consume the cached version of the resource.

+The order of the query parameters doesn't matter.

 > You can check that from `X-Cache` headers of the response.
 First time, the value will be `MISS`:

 ```text